 - Increases Productivity: How many times have you sat at your desk and zoned out into space because you were that unmotivated to do much of anything else?
 Team building activities are a great excuse to get people up and out of their chairs and interact with coworkers they may not usually get to see or talk to.
 When the activity is done and wrapped up, your employees will have a renewed sense of motivation and will power through the rest of their day.

-Improves Motivation & Confidence: When we’re working on a task that just seems to have no easy fix to, guess what happens to our motivation level?
+- Improves Motivation & Confidence: When we’re working on a task that just seems to have no easy fix to, guess what happens to our motivation level?
 It plummets.
-However, when we can think about past situation where things seemed doomed and see that through trial and error a solution was found, our confidence levels increase.
-Self-assurance levels in your employees that problems will work themselves out will reduce the lost time typically spent pulling their hair out.
+However, when we can think about past situations where things seemed doomed and see that through trial and error a solution was found, our confidence levels increase.
+It’s all about thinking about the future and realizing problems will work themselves out.
+This will reduce the lost time typically spent pulling hair out in frustration.

-- Foster Problem Solving: Going off of the previous point, when a group of people are asked to complete a task, chances there are will be a lot of suggestions on how to get it done.
-Every idea won’t work, but from one idea another one may come to mind and BOOM!
-There’s the way to solve the problem.
-This can easily be applied to their jobs as well and the next time they get stuck on something, they’ll know that by asking for other suggestions they’ll eventually find the answer.
+- Foster Problem Solving: Going off of the previous point, when a group of people are asked to complete a task, chances are there will be a lot of suggestions on how to get it done.
+Every idea won’t work, but from one idea another one may come to mind and BOOM–there’s a way to solve the problem.
+These problem-solving skills can easily be applied to their job, as well and the next time they get stuck on something.
+Your employees will know that by asking for other suggestions, they’ll eventually find the answer.